max1220/max1220.de-css/README.md

 # max1220.de CSS

-This is the github repository for my small CSS framework, intended for use on my website([max1220.de](https://max1220.de).
+This is the GitHub repository for my small CSS framework, intended for use on my website([max1220.de](https://max1220.de)).

 Also included is a small Bash script to concatenate and minify the CSS files.